How To Use And Configure WordPress Widgets – Part 2

 (Clickable support button widget on blog sidebar)

-Step 7 – Test the widget.
+Step 7 – Test your widget.

-(Test the text widget)
+Test the text widget

-Tip
+Practical Tip

-If you would like a new browser window to open up when visitors click on the help button (so they don’t leave the page they’re on), then change the button code from this:
+If you would like a new window to open up when visitors go to your support page (so they don’t leave the page they’re in), then change the code from this:

 (Adjust column width or reduce image size)

-Extra Tips:
+More Tips:

-• If you don’t want your button to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the line of code.
-The image will then be aligned to its default settings (normally left-aligned).
+• If you don’t want to center your image in your sidebar, delete the <center> and </center> tags from the beginning and end of the HTML code.
+The image will then be left-aligned.

-Adding WordPress Widgets To Your Sidebar
+How To Add WordPress Widgets To The Sidebar